lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 * 5 points - the constant `ROUGHLY_PI` belongs to the `Calculator` class, is
 publicly visible, and holds the double `3.14159`.
 Even though it is public, it should not be possible to overwrite it with another value.
+* 5 points - the constant `ROUGHLY_E` belongs to the `Calculator` class, is
+publicly visible, and holds the double `2.71828`.
+Even though it is public, it should not be possible to overwrite it with another value.
 * 5 points - the existing field `usageInstructions` should also be given that same treatment: change the modifiers to make the field belong to the class a whole, accessible from `main()`, and a constant so it can't be reassigned.